con0097275/RedfinEMR/README.md

 ## Detail
 - First, I extract the data from redfin datacenter ;then implement some ETL pipelines to convert raw data into valuable data
 - Valuable Data was loaded into a snowflake data warehouse
-- Finally, Connecting the snowflake data warehouse with Power BI to do some kind of analysis.
+- Finally, Connecting the snowflake data warehouse with Power BI , then doing some kind of analysis.
 <br>
   <b>Note:</b> Airflow was used to automate EMR jobs and orchestrate the entire ETL pipeline.